What is Prostatitis?

 - low sperm count

-Acute bacterial prostatitis represents only 5% of all prostatitis.
-It is caused by bacteria and is the easiest to diagnose and effectively treat, although severe complications may develop if not treated quickly.
-Acute bacterial prostatitis is diagnosed by rapid and severe urinary symptoms (including the inability to urinate), associated with fever, chills, muscle aches, back pain, and malaise.
+Acute bacterial prostatitis is diagnosed by rapid and severe urinary symptoms (including the inability to urinate) associated with fever, chills, muscle aches, back pain, and malaise.
 It can usually be confirmed by urine and blood culture tests to identify bacteria.
-Antibiotics and drainage of the bladder result in quick relief, but treatment should persist for many weeks to prevent a more serious situation from arising.

-Chronic bacterial prostatitis is slow to develop but persistent, lingering for months and reappearing over years.
-It is a common form of prostatitis and is often caused by an underlying problem in the prostate that becomes the focus for bacteria in the urinary tract.
-It commonly causes frequent urinary tract infections in men.
 Chronic bacterial prostatitis is a bit more difficult to confirm.
 One must prove that there are signs of infection, either by finding bacteria in prostate fluid or urine collected immediately after prostate massage.
 In addition, there must be signs of white blood cells (leukocytes) in these fluids.
-Antibiotics can be used to treat this condition, but it may take many courses and many years to completely clear up.

 Treatment of chronic nonbacterial prostatitis includes long-term antibiotics and anti-inflammatory drugs.
 In addition, some men have found that avoidance of irritants of the urinary tract (caffeine, alcohol, spicy foods, and smoking) may speed their recovery.
 Frequent ejaculation (even if uncomfortable) may be helpful for some men.
+For each individual with this form of prostatitis, there may be a different treatment.
+Stress often aggravates this condition, and measures to reduce stress, including pelvic floor physiotherapy or relaxation, are often needed.